 He’s just under a point per game on his career (0.94) in the regular season and that goes up in the playoffs (125 games, 120 points, 0.96 points per game).
 He’s a power forward who has shown elite playmaking abilities, hitting 80 points three times in his career.

 If the three Stanley Cups aren’t enough, perhaps the Art Ross Trophy, Hart Trophy, Ted Lindsay Award, Calder Trophy and Conn Smythe trophy will do it.
-At just 30-years-old, Kane is already a lock for the HHOF.
+Kane is already a lock for the HHOF.

 The first Slovenian to ever play in the NHL, Anze Kopitar has become one of the best two-way forwards in the game.
 Between him and Bergeron, the Selke Trophy usually goes to one of them, with Kopitar winning two of them.

 On top of the Selke wins, Kopitar has led the Los Angeles Kings to two Stanley Cups and has a Lady Byng Trophy to his name.
-He’s earned votes for the Lady Byng trophy in 11 of his 13 seasons.
-While being great away from the puck, he’s also led his team in points in 11 of his 13 seasons.
+He’s earned votes for the Lady Byng trophy in 11 seasons.
+While being great away from the puck, he’s also led his team in points for the majority of his career.

 When he’s healthy, Malkin is arguably the toughest player in the NHL to defend.
 His combination of size, speed, and power is truly remarkable.
 He’s like a freight train out on the ice.
-Unfortunately, he’s dealt with injury problems throughout his career that limited him through his career
+Unfortunately, he’s dealt with injury problems throughout his career that limited him.

 In the games Malkin does play, he’s a force.
 He’s won three Stanley Cups, two Art Ross Trophies a Calder Memorial Trophy, a Hart Memorial, a Ted Lindsay Award and a Conn Smythe.